 Emerging Trend 1: Growth in sector specific funding

-We see the growth of sector specific funding as the next wave in Government innovation policy in line with overseas experience.
+We see the growth of sector specific funding as the next wave in line with overseas experience.
 This is clearly evident in energy (mainly renewable energy) health and medical research, and to a lesser extent in agriculture and manufacturing (for example in Victoria).
-As funding programmes become more specific, they tend to focus on short term industry challenges with smaller funding pools that do not shift the dial strategically or on a sector basis.
-This is far from ideal.
+But as funding programmes become more specific that also come with smaller funding pools often inadequate to service potential demand or shift the dial.

 Emerging trend 2: Increasing program overlap

 Federal and State funding of innovation directly through central agencies or peripheral agencies often overlap.
-Funding criteria are largely uncoordinated, the message to industry is convoluted, and evaluation of funding applications is seen as arbitrary, not transparent.
-Funding application timelines from inception to approval or rejection are attenuated and not commercially realistic.
-As more Government grant funding is released into the system this trend is likely to accelerate.
-The challenge is to develop integrated programs that coordinate better across State borders and invite stronger public-private partnerships.
+Funding criteria are largely uncoordinated, the message to industry is convoluted, and evaluation of funding applications is seen as arbitrary, not transparent, and take too much time from inception to approval or rejection.
+As more Government funding is released into the system this trend is likely to accelerate.
+The challenge is to develop integrated programs that coordinate better across State borders and invite public-private partnerships.

 What is the opportunity for business?